What you need to know about the new US truck speed limit proposal

 What happens if the US truck speed limit proposal is put into law

-Details of the US truck speed limit proposal have been entered into the Federal Register.
-The public and interested parties will have 60 days (from Sept 7th) to provide feedback before government agencies make their final decision.
+Details of the proposal have been entered into the Federal Register.
+The public and interested parties have until December 7th to provide feedback before government agencies make their final decision.

 If passed, the new regulation won’t take effect until 2018 at the earliest.
 Even then, truck manufacturers will have three years from the release of the final ruling to adapt and comply.